 Hint: For compatibility of the gateway aspects, here delete the invoke policy and add it again.
 The choice here is based on which gateway type do we use.
 In our case, we use the new one, referred as DataPower API Gateway.

-We change the value to $(target-url)$(request.path)$(request.search) and click Save button.
+We change the value to $(target-URL)$(request.path)$(request.search) and click Save button.